 The Connections page lists all of the database connections that you have configured for Looker use.

-The table of connections that appears on the page shows basic information about the connections you’ve defined, as well as the status of those connections:
+This page shows basic information about the connections you’ve defined and lets you test the status of those connections:

 |Name||The name of the connection, which you define, and is used in the

 |Host : Port||The host path where your database is located, and the port that Looker will use to connect to that host|

 |Username||The username that Looker will use to connect to the database|

 |Database||The name of the database that Looker will query when using this connection|